IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 that a client host directly connects to), {{?RFC7556}} also defines the notion of Explicit PvDs.
 IPsec Virtual Private Networks are considered Explicit PvDs, but Explicit PvDs can also be discovered via the local network router.
-Discovering Explicit PvDs allows two key advacements in managing multiple PvDs:
+Discovering Explicit PvDs allows two key advancements in managing multiple PvDs:

 1. The ability to discover and use multiple PvDs on a single interface, such as when a local router can provide connectivity to two different